-This article is mainly for those who have just one computer, or do not share files and printers over home network.
-Steps described here disable remote administration and sharing capabilities and therefore are not suitable for business environments.
+This article is mainly for those who have computers/tablets at home.
+The steps described here disable remote administration capabilities and therefore are not suitable for business environments.
 Please keep in mind that www.winhelp.us is primarily meant for home users.

-Disabling some of these services also helps to decrease time needed to boot into Windows, and enhance overall performance a bit.
+Disabling some of these services also helps to decrease boot time, and enhance the overall performance of Windows a bit.

-In all versions of Windows, open Run dialog using keyboard shortcut Windows Key+R.
+In all versions of Windows, open Run dialog using the keyboard shortcut Windows Key+R.